panoply/syncify/readme.md

 ### Stores

-The `stores` option accepts an `array` type and holds a reference to all your shopify themes/store to sync.
+The `stores` option accepts an `array` list of items.
+Each item in this array will hold an object reference to your shopify stores and themes.
 This information can be provided to Syncify via the `package.json` file or alternatively you can use a `.syncifyrc` or `.syncifyrc.json` file.
-For each store you define, Syncify requires you provide the `domain` and the `themes` you wish to target.
-The `themes` object keys are target names and the value is an `id` of a theme.
+For each store you define, Syncify requires shop `domain` name and `themes` be provided.
+The `themes` object keys represent target names and its value the theme `id`.

-Please see theme [Command](#commands) examples for more information.
+Please see theme [Command](#commands) examples for more information on how this is used with the CLI.

 ```json
 {